r-grandorder/tri-hermes/en/pages/agartha.md

 I know your scent!
 It's you!
 I'll kill you!
 That's why I...Raaahhh!

 **Berserker:**
 I'll kill you!
-I'LL KILL YOU! ! !
-I swear I'LL KILL YOU...ACHILLES! ! !
+I'LL KILL YOU!!!
+I swear I'LL KILL YOU...ACHILLES!!!

 **Astolfo:**
 Huh!?
 Dunno why, but I'm pretty sure she's got the wrong guy...